 The council has been clear that it is looking for a low risk option for its housing initiative.
 Investing in long term rental accommodation in National Park is LOW RISK.
 These are tenants that don’t need assistance or subsidisation: they are all in jobs and receiving wages.
 Further, most if not all of them, bring skills and experience to the district.
 Historically, many of them put down roots here and eventually buy their own home, start families and contribute to the community in many ways.
 They are assets.

 They are also assets that are declining jobs here because they can not find accommodation, especially for couples and families.
 One family spent a year living in a single room accommodation in one of the lodges until they were able to secure a rental home; there are couples sharing a room in flalting arrangements because long term rental accommodation is so hard to find.

-Privately run rental accommodation offers little security to individuals, couples or families because the incentives for owners to sell are so great.
-I ended up buying a head of my schedule when my rented home was sold last last – ironically, its new owners contacted me this week after I raised this issue on local Facebook pages and they confirmed their intention to make it availbale for mlong temr rentals once the current refurbishment is complete.
+Privately-run rental accommodation offers little security to individuals, couples or families because the incentives for owners to sell are so great.
+I ended up buying ahead of my schedule when my rented home was sold last year – ironically, its new owners contacted me this week after I raised this issue on local Facebook pages and they confirmed their intention to make it available for long term rentals once the current refurbishment is complete.

-There is a clear need for DOC-style estate in National Park Village.
-By this I mean a mix of one or two bedroom apartments and three bedroom houses similar to the current DOC estate.
-To avoid the attractions of short term commercail rentals, this estate needs to be run by central or local government – or in partnership with business agencies where the provision of long-term rental accommodation is protected.
+There is a clear need for a DOC-style estate in National Park Village.
+By this I mean a mix of one or two bedroom apartments and three bedroom houses similar to the current DOC estate in the Village.
+To avoid the attractions of short term commercial rentals, this estate needs to be run by central or local government – or in partnership with business agencies where the provision of long-term rental accommodation is protected.